Convert between positive denary and positive binary

 Binary to Decimal Conversion

-Converting a binary number to decimal involves multiplying each binary digit by 2 raised to the power of its position (starting from the rightmost digit as position 0) and then summing the results.
+Converting a binary number to decimal involves multiplying each digit of the binary number by the corresponding power of 2 and summing the results.

 3. Sum the results of these multiplications.